-Published By Janet Gershen-Siegel at April 25, 2018
+Published By Janet Gershen-Siegel at April 25th, 2018

-This is in a nutshell how long your small business has been utilizing business credit.
+This is in a nutshell how long your small business has been using business credit.
 Of course newer companies will have short credit histories.
 Though there is not so much you can specifically do about that, do not fret.
 Credit reporting agencies will also review your personal credit score and your own background of payments.

 Obviously the converse is also right – if your individual credit history is bad, then it will affect your company credit scores until your business and personal credit can be split.